LucasDesport/tiam-fr/docs/energy-sectors/supply/power-sector.md

 | Ultrasupercritical pulverized coal with post capture 90%   | 3585   | 80        | 3.3          | 37%        | 90.0%        | IEAGHG    |
 | Ultrasupercritical pulverized coal with post capture 98,5% | 3797   | 85        | 3.7          | 35%        | 98.5%        | IEAGHG    |

-### Bioenergy with and without CCS
+### Bioenergy with and without CC

 The techno-economic assumptions for bioenergy-fired plants, as summarized in Table 3, are based on data from Kang (2017).
 To account for the additional costs of integrating a carbon capture unit, we assume that the required effort is equivalent to that for coal-fired power plants.
-Therefore, we apply the same scaling factor used for coal (Table 4).
+The same scaling factors used for coal with carbon capture are used for bioenergy as well (Table 4).

-Table 3: Techno-economic assumptions of bioenergy-fired power plants without CCS
+Table 3: Techno-economic assumptions of bioenergy-fired power plants without CC
 | Technology                          | CAPEX  | Fixed O&M | Variable O&M | Efficiency | Availability factor |
 | ----------------------------------- | ------ | --------- | ------------ | ---------- | ------------------- |
 | Units                               | [$/kW] | [$/kW]    | [$/GJ]       |            |                     |